OpenSSN/Open-Science-Guides/README.md

 # A Text Repository for Guides to Open Science Platforms.

+These guides were written thanks to the [Tanenbaum Open Science Institute (TOSI)](https://www.mcgill.ca/neuro/open-science/tanenbaum-open-science-institute-tosi), as part of a partnership with the [TAU Sagol School of Neuroscience](https://en-sagol.tau.ac.il/open-science).

 ## 💻 Code Sharing Instruction & Examples

 - Code sharing with Git & Programming Guide